 A must-attend conference for all local authority homelessness and allocations professionals.

-THIS conference has been designed to offer practical advice and solutions in the areas of homeless prevention as well as how to meet all the challenges of the Homelessness Reduction Act.
+THIS conference has been designed to offer practical advice and solutions in the areas of homelessness as well as how to meet all the challenges that lie ahead.
 You will hear from leading national experts in the areas of homelessness, allocations and trailblazers.

 THIS conference will give delegates:

 An insight into how local authorities are looking to find long term housing solutions for homelessness